Best controllers for Nintendo Switch iMore 2021

 The good ol' days: 8BitDo SN30 Pro Bluetooth Gamepad Controller

 If you're in the market for something a little more retro, why not consider the 8BitDo SN30 Pro Bluetooth Gamepad Controller?
 It's a full-featured controller reminiscent of a SNES controller, and its size makes it ideal for those looking for a travel-friendly controller.
 You can also use this controller on Android, Windows, and macOS devices as well.

 Plug and play: Horipad Nintendo Switch Wired Controller

-For $20 the Horipad is a comfortable controller with high-quality buttons and sticks but lacks motion control and vibration.
+The Horipad is a comfortable controller with high-quality buttons and sticks for a low cost but lacks motion control and vibration.
 And despite the high-quality buttons, the D-pad is a bit of a mess.
 The biggest drawback for some might be the fact that it is wired, but if that doesn't bother you, this controller is the most affordable option on the list.

-The RegeMoudal Wireless Controller is a lightweight alternative at a low price point.
-It's selling points include a Turbo button and three levels of vibration.
-It's worth noting that the position of the control stick and D-pad positions are swapped
+The Kumite Wireless Switch Controller is a lightweight alternative at a low price point.
+Its selling points include three Turbo buttons, three levels of vibration, and up to 10 hours of battery life.

-The Insten Wireless Pro Controller is comfortable if not flimsy feeling.
-It features rumble, but not the NFC or IR sensors in other controllers.
-This controller is great if you're looking to pick up more than one, as you can get a bundle of two controllers for just $50.
+The Kydlan Switch Controller is comfortable if not flimsy feeling.
+It features rumble and gyro controls, but not the NFC or IR sensors in other controllers.

 For Smash fans: PowerA Wireless GameCube Style Controller